Volatility and Amcache: extracting the hive from memory images

 You have the disk#

-The disk-side workflow gives you the hive plus transaction logs plus Volume Shadow Copies.
-Memory-side gives you a single snapshot.
+The disk workflow gives you hive + transaction logs + Volume Shadow Copies.
+Memory gives you a single snapshot.
 Always prefer disk if available.

-If the memory dump is days old and you are after current state, the on-disk hive (which has been updated since the dump) is more useful.
+If the memory dump is days old and you are after current state, the on-disk hive (updated since the dump) is more useful.
 Memory dumps are point-in-time.

 The hive was not loaded at capture#

 If hivelist does not show Amcache, no plugin will magic it into existence.
-Move to disk or to per-entry recovery from process memory of the appraiser (rare, advanced).
+Move to disk or to per-entry recovery from process memory of the appraiser (rare, advanced, beyond the scope of most engagements).

 Related posts